HunterB81/Virtual_Memory_Simulator/README.md

 This project simulates the operations of virtual memory which includes a Page Table, Translation Lookaside Buffer (TLB), and a Frame Table.
 Pages are placed in a fully associative way in the memory.
 The write-back scheme with the dirty-bit optimization is also used.
+The Case Study is the simulation part of it.